Nazariy-Dev/Running-List/README.md

 ## Runnigs list
-An app to track you tasks easyly
+An app to track you tasks easily